volatilityfoundation/volatility3/doc/source/glossary.rst

 Packed
     Structures are often :ref:`aligned<alignment>` meaning that the various members (subtypes) are always aligned at particular values (usually multiples of 2, 4 or 8).
-Thus if a particular value is an odd number of bytes, the next chunk of data containing useful information would start at an even offset, and a single byte of :ref:`padding<padding>` would be used to ensure appropriate :ref:`alignment<alignment>`.
-In packed structures, no padding is used, and offsets may be at odd offsets.
+Thus if the data used to represent a particular value has an odd number of bytes, not a multiple of the chosen number, there will be :ref:`padding<padding>` between it and the next member.
+In packed structs, no padding is used and the offset of the next member depends on the length of the previous one.

 .. _Padding:

 Padding
     Data that (usually) contains no useful information.
-The typical value used for padding is 0, so should a string :ref:`object<object>` that has been allocated a particular number of bytes, contain a string of fewer bytes, the remaing bytes will be padded with null (0) bytes.
+The typical value used for padding is 0 (sometimes called a null byte).
+As an example, if a string :ref:`object<object>` that has been allocated a particular number of bytes, actually contains fewer bytes, the rest of the data (to make up the original length) will be padded with null (0) bytes.

 .. _Page: